flowithflo/flowithflo.github.io/index.md

 **NICE TO HAVE YOU HERE!**
 <br> HELLO, I'm Flora! <br>
-Living in The Netherlands, born in Taiwan, teenlife raised in Canada and worked in China.
+Living in The Netherlands.
+Born in Taiwan but raised in Canada.
+Worked internationally.
 <br>

 **THE PROCESS OF planting seeds AND habits** <br>